- Home

 Outrageous Claims

 One of the more ridiculous promoters of wind generators is the Earth4Energy / HomeMadePowerPlant scam, which claim you can build a home generator for less than less than $200.
 Statements like "why you should always build a wind generator (it only takes few hours and can be built almost for free) instead of buying it.
-After you read chapter 4 I’m sure you’ll know for sure what you need to do." are patently ridiculous.
-There are good books out there, like Homebrew Wind Power that show you how, but it is definitely not a trivial task.
+After you read chapter 4 I’m sure you’ll know for sure what you need to do." are ridiculous.
+There are good books out there, like Homebrew Wind Power that show you how to build small scale wind turbines and alternators, but it is definitely not a trivial task.

-Using the equations for calculating power output from the American Wind Energy Association, we get the following:
+Using the equations for calculating power output from the a wind turbine, we get the following:

 Wind Turbine Power: